ternaris/marv-robotics/docs/deploy.rst

 nginx config
 ^^^^^^^^^^^^
-Nginx allows marv to offload serving of files which is especially useful for large files.
+Nginx allows marv to offload serving data from disk which is especially useful for large files.
 Adjust the paths of the nested internal location block to point to your store, within the docker container and outside of the docker container, under the assumption, that nginx is running directly on your host system.
 In case you are running marv in a virtual environment also directly on the host system, the paths are identical.
+For a **self-signed certificate** create it as above, remove ``ssl_trusted_certificate`` below and adjust ``ssl_certificate`` and ``ssl_certificate_key`` below accordingly.

 .. code-block:: nginx